Healthy Eating Key to Workplace Productivity

 Many offices have temptations such as biscuits, cakes and chocolates, but companies could cut down on the sweet treats and introduce fresh fruit bowls, healthy breakfast bars, and other healthier options instead.

-The following tips to employers can support healthy eating at work:
+Empire offers the following tips to employers on how to support healthy eating at work:

 - Promote healthy alternatives to sweets: Employers could put nutritious snacks in a central location, such as a canteen or break room, and inform staff members that the treats are available.